 ISO 13485 – quality management systems for medical devices

-The Standard is supported by a guidance document - ISO 14969:2004 - Quality management systems - Guidance on the application of ISO 13485:2003.
+The Standard is supported by a guidance document - Medical Devices; A practical guide, advice from ISO/TC 210.
 This document was developed to help medical device designers and manufacturers apply the Standard.

 Scope of ISO 13485